 What to include in your shipping policy

-- Shipping costs.
 Break down your shipping costs for the customer.
 For example, if you offer free shipping above a certain order total threshold, communicate that in various places as an upsell incentive.
 Also surface any potential surprise fees, such as import duties and taxes the customer may incur.

-- Returns, changes, and cancellations.
 On top of accommodating returns through a dedicated return policy, summarize how your business evaluates refunds, order edits, and exchanges, and what your process is in the event of a lost or damaged order.

-- Potential service interruptions.
 Orders may take longer to arrive due to variables outside of your control.
 Your own shipping policy page is where you can communicate timeline estimates and explain to customers why their packages could be delayed.

 Above all, don’t make customers comb through your shipping policy page for the information they need.
 Whenever possible, make it easy to navigate, with clear subheadings, tables, bolded text, and links to learn more.

 💡 PRO TIP: Communicating shipping speeds at checkout to your customers can help improve cart conversion, provide clarity and transparency, and increase consumer confidence.
-Learn more about how to add shipping speeds directly from your Shopify Admin.
+Learn more about how to add shipping speeds directly from your Shopify admin.

-Shipping policy template: Free download
+Shipping policy template: free download

 Every shipping policy is different—there is no one-size-fits-all approach.
-We highly recommend you cut, adapt, expand, or rearrange the following sections in this sample shipping policy template to suit your business’s unique needs.
+We highly recommend you cut, adapt, expand, or rearrange the sections in this sample shipping policy template to suit your business’s unique needs.

 Shipping policy examples

-The following shipping policy page examples can serve as inspiration for some of the ways you can customize your own policy on your online store.
+These real-life shipping policy page examples can serve as inspiration for some of the ways you can customize your own policy on your online store.
 We’ve included various shipping contexts so you can see how different circumstances translate into different policies.

 Create a local shipping process for nearby customers